roytang/blog/content/notes/2016/03/708079239174619136/index.md

   url: https://twitter.com/roytang/statuses/708079239174619136/
 ---

-RT [@wrongwaygoback](https://twitter.com/wrongwaygoback/): First it's self driving cars then it's self voting cars then its wondering how the decepticons enslaved us all
+First it's self driving cars then it's self voting cars then its wondering how the decepticons enslaved us all